 - Ibuprofen (Advil, Motrin IB, others), when taken regularly

 - Some antidepressants, such as clomipramine (Anafranil) and paroxetine (Paxil, Brisdelle, Pexeva)

 Certain herbal and dietary supplements can also increase the bleeding risk when combined with aspirin.
 These include:

 Drinking alcohol while on daily aspirin therapy may increase the risk of stomach bleeding.
 Talk to your health care provider about how much alcohol is safe to drink.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 If you take daily aspirin, is it still safe to take an aspirin during a heart attack?

-If you think you're having a heart attack, the most important thing for you to do is call 911 or emergency medical services.
+Yes.
+Taking aspirin during a heart attack is safe and recommended.
+If you think you're having a heart attack, call 911 or emergency medical services.
 Don't delay calling for help.
 Aspirin alone won't save your life if you're having a heart attack.

 Should you take a coated aspirin?

 Coated aspirin is also called enteric-coated aspirin.
 It is designed to pass through the stomach and not dissolve until it reaches the small intestine.
 Coated aspirin may be gentler on the stomach and may be appropriate for some people who take a daily aspirin, especially those with a history of gastrointestinal inflammation or ulcers.

 But there's no evidence that taking coated aspirin decreases the chance of developing gastrointestinal bleeding.
 Also, coated aspirin may not work as well as plain aspirin when taken at the time of a possible heart attack.
 Talk to your health care provider if you're concerned about ways to decrease your bleeding risk.